Hino South Africa (SA) has upgraded its 300-Series medium truck range, while adding some new features and realigning the model mix.

 Manual gearboxes are still available, with some models making use of a six-speed unit, while others retain the five-speed unit (with revised and optimised ratios).

-Another improvement on models utilising the manual transmission is the fitment of hill-assist to stop the truck from rolling backwards when pulling off on an incline.
+Another improvement on models using the manual transmission is the fitment of hill-assist to stop the truck from rolling backwards when pulling off on an incline.

 The fuel tank size for the 916 models has also been expanded from 100 ℓ, to 150 ℓ.

-Externally, the Japanese truck maker has added daytime running lights and revised front grille panels on all the 300-Series models, while narrow cab models sport new headlamps and change to the front bumper.
+Externally, the Japanese truck maker has added daytime running lights and revised front grille panels on all the 300-Series models, while narrow cab models sport new headlamps and changes to the front bumper.

 Inside the cab, changes include a revised instrument panel with a larger, easier-to-read speedometer and tachometer.

-Radio with Bluetooth functionality adds to the safety features with its hands-free capability.
+The radio with Bluetooth functionality adds to the safety features, with its hands-free capability.